fatemehhnp/TopTenWords/README.md

-# this project has implemented in .net framework console app
+# top 10 words in a text file
+lists top 10 words in a text file.